 o ISEM 101: Integrated Seminar (Fall 2013)

 This course introduces students to the cultural transformations during the Cold War period at the international level.
 By applying integrated methodology in both the humanities and social sciences to the study of the Cold War culture, we examine how political and economic developments reflected anxiety of society, emotion of individual citizens, cultural expression of art, literature and cinema, and psychology of the international communities.

 Appalachian State University

 o WGC 1104: Investigations Global (Spring 2013)

 Focus: Devouring Eyes: Representations of Food in Italian Film, Literature, and Culture

 This six-credit course introduces students to the consumption of food as a rhetorical cultural practice.
 The class explores diverse representations of food in Italian film, literature, and culture in general.
-Students watch films and read Italian literature in translation from different historical periods; for example, they read a portion of the notable Renaissance work The Decameron by Giovanni Boccaccio together with contemporary essays like the writings of Carlo Petrini, the founder of the Slow Food Movement.
+Students watch films and read Italian literature in translation from different historical periods; for example, they read a portion of The Decameron by Giovanni Boccaccio together with contemporary essays like the writings of Carlo Petrini, the founder of the Slow Food Movement.
 The course counts as both English 102 and World History.

 o WGC 1104: Investigations Global (Spring 2012)